XRPLF/xrpl-dev-portal/content/reference-rippled.md

 * `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
 * `noPermission` - The request included the `url` field, but you are not connected as an admin.
 * `malformedStream` - The `streams` field of the request was not formatted properly.
-* `malformedAccount` - One of the addresses in the `accounts` or `accounts_proposed` fields of the request is not a properly-formatted Ripple address. (**Note:**: You _can_ subscribe to the stream of an address that does not yet have an entry in the global ledger; if your subscription is still active, you will get a message when that account receives the payment that creates it.)
+* `malformedAccount` - One of the addresses in the `accounts` or `accounts_proposed` fields of the request is not a properly-formatted Ripple address.
+    * **Note:**: You _can_ subscribe to the stream of an address that does not yet have an entry in the global ledger to get a message when that address becomes funded.
 * `srcCurMalformed` - One or more `taker_pays` sub-fields of the `books` field in the request is not formatted properly.
 * `dstAmtMalformed` - One or more `taker_gets` sub-fields of the `books` field in the request is not formatted properly.
 * `srcIsrMalformed` - The `issuer` field of one or more `taker_pays` sub-fields of the `books` field in the request is not valid.